xzos/PyZDDE/README.markdown

 ##### Contributions and credits

+You are encouraged to use, provide feedbacks and contribute to the PyZDDE project.
 The generous people who have contributed to PyZDDE are in [Contributors](https://github.com/indranilsinharoy/PyZDDE/wiki/Contributors).
 Thanks a lot to all of you.

 Other projects that are using PyZDDE are listed [here](https://github.com/indranilsinharoy/PyZDDE/wiki/Projects-using-PyZDDE).